-POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY
+POSTDOCTORAL RESIDENCIES IN CLINICAL PSYCHOLOGY IN THE SOUTH BAY

-For residents in the ASD Clinic, services shall consist primarily of conducting developmental and psychological assessments as well as case management and support services for families served by the clinic.
+A total of nine Clinical Psychology Residents are placed in Departments of Child Psychiatry (Santa Clara and San Jose) or Adult Psychiatry (Santa Clara and Campbell) or the Autistic Spectrum Disorder Clinic (San Jose).
+For residents in the ASD Clinic, services consist primarily of conducting developmental and psychological assessments as well as case management and support services for families served by the clinic.

 Web Site: http://www.apa.org/ed/accreditation/programs/traditional.aspx.